gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

 ## Effect of UNCERTAINITY and INCOMPLETENESS
 * `Foley v Classique Coaches Ltd`
-    * *Unless all the material terms of the contract are agreed there is no binding agreement*.
+    * *Unless **all the material terms** of the contract are agreed there is no binding agreement*.
-    * An agreement to agree in future is NOT a contract, nor is there a contract if a material term is NEITHER SETTLED NOR IMPLIED by law and the document contains **no machinery for ascertaining it**.
+    * An agreement to agree in future is NOT a contract
+    * When a material term is NEITHER SETTLED NOR IMPLIED by law and the document contains **no machinery for ascertaining it**, it is NOT a contract

 * `Norwest Holdings (High Court) at [28]`
     1. *Cases such as `May and Butcher, Limited v The King [1934] 2 KB 17` illustrate that an agreement will NOT BE regarded as a **binding contract** if essential matters*, without which the contract is too uncertain or incomplete to be workable, *remain to be agreed upon.*
     2. *What is required is **substantial or essential AGREEMENT** and NOT complete agreement*
     3. *A contract may be regarded as having been formed even though it has not been worked out in meticulous detail.*
-    4. *Similarly if a contract calls for further agreement between the parties, the absence of further agreement between the parties will vitiate the contract only if it makes it unworkable or void for uncertainty.*
+    4. *Similarly if a contract calls for further agreement between the parties, the absence of further agreement between the parties will vitiate **(impair)** the contract only if it makes it unworkable or void for uncertainty.*
-> 1 and 3 seem to conflict with each other.
+> 1 and 3 seem to compete with each other, since they call for different amount of detail required to form it.

 ## Agreements to negotiate/agree in GOOD FAITH

 * `Walford v Miles`
     * Case Summary:
-        > Add facts of the case here
+        * Defendant Miles wanted to sell their company for £1.9 million, Plaintiff Walford wanted to buy it.
+Plaintiff Walford **faxed a letter** headed ‘subject to contract’ to Defendant Miles, stating Defendant Miles had given assurances that they would not treat with any third party or consider alternative offers from them, which Defendant Miles acknowledged.
+At the same time, Defendant Miles also wrote to another interested party informing them of Walford and Miles' agreement, and said that if the sale did not go through, Defendant Miles would be interested to pursue discussions.
+Due to health considerations, Defendant Miles phoned the OTHER interested party and agreed to sell the company to them for the same price Plaintiff Walford had offered.
+Later, Defendant Miles informed Plaintiff Walford of their agreement to sell to the interested party.
+Plaintiff Walford treated this as a **breach of their non-negotiation agreement** and began proceedings against Defendant Miles.
-    * Plaintiff argues...
+    * Plaintiff argues:
         1. No contract was concluded between Plaintiff and Defendant.
-        2. **LOCK-OUT** agreement, Defendant agreed NOT to enter into negotiations with any 3rd party
+        2. **LOCK-OUT** agreement: Defendant agreed NOT to enter into negotiations with any 3rd party
-        3. **LOCK-IN** agreement, IMPLIED term of agreement that Defendant would *continue to negotiate in GOOD FAITH* with Plaintiff
+        3. **LOCK-IN** agreement: IMPLIED term of agreement that Defendant would *continue to negotiate in GOOD FAITH* with Plaintiff
     * Problems:
         * **LOCK-OUT** agreement
             * `Pitt v PHH Asset Management Ltd`